Skip to main content

 Duration

-The course lasts 14 weeks (including induction).
+The course lasts 15 weeks (including induction).
 See course tentative course schedule below.
-OBS.
-The title of different weeks will be subject to minor changes.

 Induction Workshop

-OBS.
 Full participation in the Induction Workshop is mandatory and will be necessary for following the course.
+There will be approximately 2 hours of preparation that you are expected to do prior to the workshop.

 Main Module